JaspervRijbroek/getraddish.com/guide/getting-started/components/controller.md

 ---

 The controller will handle the request received from the dispatcher.
-In most situations you will only use behaviors to extend the functionality of the requests, the other actions are mostly enough.
+In most situations you will only use behaviors to extend the functionality of the controller, the default actions in most occasions are enough.

 ## Default behavior
 The default behavior of then controller is that it assumes the needed action you need for a certain request.